 The 7 Cups and 7 Outline Questions That Will Help You Start Writing a Wonderful Book

-1st Cup, 1st Step – Answer the Question, What’s My Book’s Deep Purpose?
+1st Cup, 1st Step – Answer the Question, What’s My Book’s Deep Purpose or Hook?

 Quietly sit down with your tea and journal for 20-30 minutes on what you think is the true purpose of your book.

-Why do you feel a need to write it and how will it benefit a reader, a community, or the world at large?
+Why do you feel a need to write it, and how will it benefit a single reader or community of readers who share a common problem or aspiration?

 Journal about how your book could transform an aspect of the life of a reader.